websolete/markdown-compass/README.md

 8. Use the refresh button to update the view if files are added or changed
 9. Click on the filter icon to toggle .gitignore filtering on/off
 10. Use the statistics button to view comprehensive information about your markdown files
+11. Click on the color icon to select a preview theme for enhanced markdown styling

 ## Header Navigation